lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 ----------------------------------------

-If you make changes to your study - updating the fields in the study details, the experiment runner version, etc. - your study will be automatically “rejected” and will require review by Lookit staff again before you can make it active.
+If you make changes to your study - updating the fields in the study details, the Lookit experiment runner version, etc. - your study will be automatically “rejected” and will require review by CHS staff again before you can make it active.
 This is quick but does still require manual action on our part.
 In general these are reviewed the same business day as submitted, often within an hour, but this is subject to whether staff is working / in a meeting / etc. Feel free to